nubenetes/awesome-kubernetes/docs/databases.md

 - [==adamtheautomator.com: How to Deploy Postgres to Kubernetes== 🌟](https://adamtheautomator.com/postgres-to-kubernetes/) In this step-by-step tutorial, you will learn how to securely deploy Postgres to Kubernetes using two methods:
     - Helm charts
     - YAML configurations
+- [purnapoudel.blogspot.com: How to Configure PostgreSQL with SSL/TLS support on Kubernetes](https://purnapoudel.blogspot.com/2018/09/how-to-configure-postgresql-with-ssl-tls-on-kubernetes.html) This tutorial describes detailed steps to deploy PostgreSQL on Kubernetes with SSL/TLS support using PersistentVolume, configMap, and secrets along with possible issues, troubleshooting steps and work-around.

 ## Percona MySQL